malachi-iot/j1939/doc/AddressResolution.md

 * [the 250ms timeout](#1122-scenario-2-delayed-communication)
 * CAN bus idle state

+"After transmitting any claim message [...if] a bus error has occurred, [...] retransmission attempts by the CAN peripheral should be canceled" [1.5] 4.4.4.3

+Though the verbiage says "after transmitting", it is equally viable they mean JUST BEFORE transmitting to enable any kind of one-shot mode, since zero automatic retransmission is desired.

 Furthermore, no rule indicates to cease retransmissionn attempts, implying they SHOULD be infinite for the duration of a bus error condition.

 ### 1.2.
 PGN: Request (Address Claim)